momostarsky/imebra_git/docs/loading_files.rst

 Loading files
 =============

-Imebra can read 2 kind of files:
+Imebra can read 2 kinds of files:

 - DICOM files
 - Jpeg files

-In order to do this it supplies two different codecs able to parse the two different streams.
+In order to do this, it supplies two different codecs able to parse the two different streams.
-Both the codes store the parsed content into a :cpp:class:`imebra::DataSet` class (yes, also the Jpeg codec).
+Both the codes store the parsed content into an :cpp:class:`imebra::DataSet` class (yes, also the Jpeg codec).

-Imebra choses automatically the correct codec according to the stream content.
+Imebra chooses automatically the correct codec according to the stream content.

-In order to create a :cpp:class:`imebra::DataSet` from a stream you should use the class :cpp:class:`imebra::CodecFactory`.
+In order to create an :cpp:class:`imebra::DataSet` from a stream you should use the class :cpp:class:`imebra::CodecFactory`.

 .. code-block:: c++